TheColonelYoung/3D_PREBO/README.md

 - TMC2130 wiring
     - helps to keep wiring simple and clean
+    - holes in board for simple wiring and better airflow around cables
+    - 4 pin connectors
     - if motherboard didn't have enough pins, in Marlin 2.0, can be TMC2130 enabled via SPI, so EN pin for driver can be used as Chip select fro SPI

+- LED light
+    - means as print part lightning
+    - selectable voltage (5V or 12 V) by solder jumper

-- 6 in one connector
+- 5 in one connector
-    - Onboard RJ45 connectors
+    - Onboard RJ-45 connectors and UTP cable (8-wires)
     - As HUB is used second board mounted on printer head
     - Fans, Led outputs and both outputs (6in1 and separe)
     - Pins:
-        - 1x GND & 1x 5V
+        - 1x GND, 1x 12V,
         - 3x FAN
-        - 1x LED output
         - 1x X Endstop (or 5V Z probe if on hat isn't X endstop)
-        - 1x Temperature sensor
-    - Only cables outside of this are Heater and Inductive probe
+        - 2x LED lights